confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 The ``ccloud`` CLI allows you to create API Keys to be used with client applications.

-.. tip:: You can also create topics using the
+.. tip:: You can also create the API Key using the
          :ref:`Confluent Cloud UI <cloud-quick-create-api-key>`.

 To create a new API Key: